mrspaceman/my-blog-pages/_posts/2023-06-28-good-bug-reports.md

 ---
 layout: post
-author: Andy Aspell-Clark
 title: "Why good bug reports are important"
 date: 2023-06-21
+author: Andy Aspell-Clark
 tags:
+   - computers
    - software
 ---

 For those that arent software developers or testers; this post probably isnt for you.
 But maybe you want to find out what on earth I'm going on about.
 If so, then read on.